Native American Studies

 Honors Program

 The Native American Studies Program provides a program leading to the A.B. degree with honors.
 A student must have senior standing; a 3.5 GPA overall; and 3.5 GPA in the major.
-To complete the degree with honors the student will be required to undertake a 6-unit research project (NATAMST H195A and NATAMST H195B) and will be graded according to standards determined by the faculty advisor as being of honors quality.
+To complete the degree with honors the student will be required to undertake a 6-unit research project (NATAMST H195A and NATAMST H195B).
+Students must also have been approved specifically for honors by the Ethnic Studies Department Honors Committee.

 Minor Program